GenesisFR/DS1TroubleshootingGuide/README.md

 - Resources\Objects.dsres
 - DungeonSiege.exe

-You can get the Steam version of these files here: https://www.mediafire.com/file/hxvnxxqlmmiheeh/Dungeon_Siege_Steam_resources.zip
+You can get the Steam version of these files [here](https://www.mediafire.com/file/hxvnxxqlmmiheeh/Dungeon_Siege_Steam_resources.zip).

 Here are the files that differ between languages: